How to Make Zucchini Noodles Without a Spiralizer

 A zoodle is a zucchini that has been sliced into noodle-shape.
 So it’s a zucchini-noodle.
 A z-oodle.
 Get it?
 Adorable right?

-It’s really pretty easy.
+It’s really pretty simple.
 Spiralizers are easy to use, but they take up a lot of kitchen storage space.
-If you have the space and plan to make zoodles on the regular, then it’s probably worth it to buy one.
+If you have the space and plan to make zoodles on the regular, then it’s probably worth it to buy a spiralizer.
 But for the rest of us with small kitchens, there are other options:

 - handheld spiralizer